Ihtheram/CS_Study_Docs/DevOps/docker.md

 - Each container should only serve one purpose

-- Make commands in dockerfiles readible by separating them on different lines
+- Make commands in dockerfiles readable by separating them on different lines

 - Be mindful of build context, aka what directory we are building in